Where do US states stand on abortion bans as new Trump era dawns?

 NORTH CAROLINA - A law banning abortion after 12 weeks took effect last year.

-NORTH DAKOTA* - A state court judge overturned North Dakota's near-total ban on Sept 12, paving the way for it to become legal.
-Abortion had been outlawed in April 2023 with very limited exceptions in cases of rape and incest.
+NORTH DAKOTA* - A state court judge overturned North Dakota's near-total ban in September.
+Abortion had been outlawed in April 2023.
+Although terminations are now legal, there are no abortion clinics in North Dakota.

 OKLAHOMA* – Banned.
 In May 2022, Oklahoma became the first state to ban abortion from the moment of fertilisation.
 The law, passed in defiance of Roe v.
 Wade, also allows private citizens to sue anyone who helps a woman terminate a pregnancy.